webeweb/pixabay-library/doc/index.md

 // Create the API provider.
 $provider = new APIProvider("YOUR_API_KEY");

-// Create a Seacrh images model.
+// Create a Search images model.
 $request = new SearchImagesRequest();
 // ...